ichoosetoaccept/kubernetes-docset/README.md

 # Kubernetes Docset Generator for Dash

-A Python tool to generate high-quality Dash docsets for Kubernetes v1.34 documentation with enhanced semantic indexing.
+A Python tool to generate high-quality [Dash](https://kapeli.com/dash) docsets for Kubernetes documentation with enhanced semantic indexing.

 ## Features